santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Customer-Reported-Security-Vulnerabilities.md

 #CERT for Unknown IPs
 https://portal.msrc.microsoft.com/en-us/engage/cars

+#Process
+1. Scope the case and understand what the customer's issue is
+2. If customer is reporting unknown IPs or security vulnerabilities, particularly if they are being generated from like a 3rd party report we should send customer messaging like below templates.
+These issues are out of scope for CSS and should be handled by MSRC.
+3. Close out the case once customer has acknowledged the customer messaging. **Do not leave the case open while the customer engages MSRC.** MSRC has final say on these matters.
+Internally speaking MSRC has a very high bar for what constitutes as malicious behavior and will often tell customers their report does not meet the MSRC criteria of a vulnerability.
+At that point that is the final answer.
+Customer cannot come back to support to escalate.
+MSRC is the final escalation point.

 # Customer Messaging
 ##Security Vulnerabilities
 Here is some example messaging we can share with the customer for **security vulnerabilites:**